 Joshua M. Glasser is an associate in Weil’s Securities Litigation practice, where he focuses on the defense of shareholder derivative and class action litigation, M&A litigation, and other complex business disputes, as well as counseling with respect to shareholder demands and corporate governance.

-From August 2017 through August 2018, Mr. Glasser served as a law clerk to the Hon.
+From August 2017 through August 2018, Joshua served as a law clerk to the Hon.
 Karen L. Valihura, Justice of the Delaware Supreme Court.